iifl-logo

 35. Statutory Auditors

-The auditors have submitted their Report on the accounts of the Company for the Financial Year ended March 31,2024 to the Board of Directors.
+The auditors have submitted their Report on the accounts of the Company for the Financial Year ended March 31,2025, to the Board of Directors.
 The Board has duly examined the Statutory Auditors Report which is self-explanatory.
-The Report does not contain any qualifications, reservations or adverse remarks
+The Report does not contain any qualifications, reservations or adverse remarks.

 36. Secretarial Auditor

-The Secretarial Audit Report for the Financial Year 202324 does not contain any qualification, reservation, adverse remark or disclaimer except in respect of the matter mentioned in Annexure II to this report along with the Management response provided in clause 39 herein.
+The Secretarial Audit Report for the financial year 202425 does not contain any qualification, reservation, adverse remark or disclaimer except in respect of the matter mentioned in Annexure II to this report along with the Management response provided in clause 38 herein.

 37. Internal Auditor

 Pursuant to the provisions of Section 138 of the Act, the Board of Directors, on the recommendation of the Audit Committee appointed M/s.
-KPMG Assurance and Consulting Services LLP, as the Internal Auditor of the Company for financial year 2023-24 for providing cosourced internal audit services.
+Ernst & Young (E&Y) India LLP, as the Internal Auditor of the Company for a period of two years from financial year 2024-25 to 2025-2026 for providing co-sourced internal audit services.

 38. Explanation or Comments on Qualifications, Reservations or Adverse Remarks or Disclaimers made by the Statutory Auditor / Secretarial Auditor in their Reports